Click to find realtors in Orangeville.

 Is it difficult to get hold of your Realtor?
 Do you find that you are having to call and leave them messages over and over again?
 Have you missed out on what seemed like the perfect property because your Realtor wasn’t available for a viewing?
 If they are hard to communicate with, always seem to be away, or are only available during times that don’t work for you then this is a big red flag that you may have hired the wrong Realtor to be helping you with your big sale, or investment.
 If they aren’t readily available then this shows that they aren’t dedicated to you and that you cannot rely on them to show you potential listings when looking to buy your new home.
 If you are selling, then they also won’t be around to show your home to potential new buyers, stalling and hampering your progress, something to consider when looking for a realtor.

-Their professionalism (or lack of)
+Looking for a real estate agent: Their professionalism (or possible lack of)

 In any industry, unprofessionalism is a major bad sign, and when it comes to Realtors, it’s no exception.
 Dressing inappropriately for meetings, showing up later for appointments, and using inappropriate language alongside poor grammar, are all big signs of unprofessionalism.
 If you find that your Realtor is exhibiting some of these behaviours then it’s time to start thinking about finding a replacement asap.